 If the New Orleans heat is getting to you, take a break from the outdoor activities and head instead to the Pitot House.
 The only Creole Colonial-style house on the bayou that’s open to visitors, this place was once home to the first mayor of New Orleans.
 Today it’s a museum dedicated to telling the story of life along the bayou since the first days of settlement.

 Mid-City is a true neighborhood, and the nightlife here is geared toward its full-time residents.
 That means you’ll find lots of authentic, local alternatives to the wild parties of Bourbon Street.
-To dine and drink as the locals do, try Bayou Beer Garden, whose sprawling outdoor patio, extensive burger menu, and list of nearly 200 beers has made it a favorite local hangout.
+To dine and drink as the locals do, try Bayou Beer Garden, whose sprawling outdoor patio, extensive burger menu, and a huge list of beers has made it a favorite local hangout.
 For something a bit more mellow, there’s the adjacent Bayou Wine Garden.
 With lots of indoor and outdoor seating, dozens of affordable wines on tap, and an easy menu of gourmet comfort food, it’s the perfect place to unwind.